enkidevs/curriculum/Python/OOP/custom-exceptions-as-classes.md

 ---
 ## Content

-Because **exceptions** in Python are built-in classes, you can create your own exceptions by inheriting from class `Exception` or one of its subclasses.
+On top of the built-in exceptions, you can also define custom ones, by extending the `Exception` class:

 ```python
 class ErrOne(Exception):